miloscole/cars_app/README.md

 # CarsApp

-This is a simple demonstration application built with Ruby on Rails that covers basic CRUD operations for managing cars and linking them with customers.
+This is a demonstration application built with Ruby on Rails that covers basic CRUD operations for managing cars and linking them with customers.

 ## Ruby and Rails versions